-A narcissist rage is a intense, uncontrollable anger with aggression when their face turns bitter red, fist clenched, and the eyes go with that look of malice or contempt, that stare of hatred that can make you freeze on the spot. ￼
+A narcissist’s rage is a fit of intense, uncontrollable anger with aggression when their face turns bitter red, fist clenched, and the eyes go with that look of malice or contempt, that stare of hatred that can make you freeze on the spot. ￼

-Anger is a common emotion that most of us usually feel when there is some form of annoyance or displeasure we can often cry when we’ve been hurt, exploited mistreated we can feel defensive that racing heart, saying things that we don’t mean often feeling remorseful, guilty afterwards and then making it up to the narcissist￼.
+Anger is a common emotion that most of us usually feel when there is some form of annoyance or displeasure.
+We can often cry when we’ve been hurt, exploited, mistreated.
+We can feel defensive, racing heart, saying things that we don’t mean, often feeling remorseful and guilty afterwards and then making it up to the narcissist￼.

-A narcissist will put you under things like and provoke feelings with us as such as.
+A narcissist will put you in many stressful situations and provoke feelings with us as such as.

 - Frustration. ￼￼￼￼￼￼

-When we are feeling this way it is effortless for us to feel anger when narcissists provoke us, our voice may change, we might get loud, we may cry, and we may say words that we regret.
+When we are feeling this way, it is effortless for us to feel anger when narcissists provoke us.
+Our voices may change, we might get loud, we may cry, and we may say words that we regret.

 Often this is all a narcissist needs to blame us.
-Saying that we are overreacting, or that we have that we need help, ￼as we hold ourselves accountable to our behaviour, we believe them.
+Saying that we are overreacting or that we have that we need help, ￼as we hold ourselves accountable for our behaviour, we believe them.
 This then distracts us from their behaviour, leaving us changing who we are and working harder to please them. ￼￼

 The narcissist’s rage.